General terms and conditions applicable to all financial aid for research, development and innovation

 Last update

-All State aid for research, development or innovation is granted within the framework of the amended law of 17 May 2017 on the promotion of research, development and innovation.
+All state aid for research, development or innovation is granted within the framework of the Law of 6 June 2025 on the promotion of research, development and innovation.
 This law is a transposition of the amended European Regulation 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty.

-In addition to the specific terms and conditions associated with the various aid schemes, the issuing authority must ensure that the applicant company meets the following criteria:
+In addition to the specific terms and conditions associated with the various aid schemes, the issuing authority must ensure that the applicant business meets the following criteria:

 Excluded sectors and aid measures